golemfactory/golem-architecture/docs/golem-net/golem-net-mk1-hub.md

 ### Reply To

 Specifies node address that send this message.
-It is automatically added by GolemNet module so that the reply could be send to the originating node.
+It is automatically added by GolemNet module so that the reply could be sent to the originating node.

 ### Request ID